gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 needs to be unprotected first, furthermore it MAY come from an unknown IP Address.
-In order to properly address the ASCONF chunk to the relevant Association for being unprotected, Destination Address, Source, Destination ports and VTag shall be exploited.
+In order to properly address the ASCONF chunk to the relevant Association for being unprotected, Destination Address, Source, Destination ports and VTag shall be used.
 If the combination of those parameters is not unique the implementor MAY choose to send the DTLS Chunk to all Associations that fit with the parameters in order to find the right one.
 The association will